evercape/hass-resol-KM2/README.md

 # Hass-Resol-KM2

 [Home Assistant](https://home-assistant.io/) custom component to log sensor information from Resol devices using KM2 communication module.
 This is my first time programming in Python and publishing to Github.
+Over time, this component has been updated to also work with [DL2 and JSON Live Data Server]([url](https://github.com/evercape/hass-resol-KM2/issues/3)).

 This component was inspired by [dm82m/hass-Deltasol-KM2](https://github.com/dm82m/hass-Deltasol-KM2/) and I used some of dm82m's code to fetch the KM2's data via webservice.